further-external/loews-dl-spec-ga4/Data Layer Events/Rate Selected.md

 <p>User selects a rate.</p>
 <p>On reservations.loewshotels.com, this is the "Select This Rate" button</p>
 <p>on be.synxis.com, this is the <span style="font-weight: 400;">&ldquo;Book Now&rdquo; button.</span></p>
+<p>Please populate the user personal data encripted once it is captured(user creates an account/user provides guest information at checkout process) </p>